Frequently Asked Questions

 Why do we compete?

 The main reason we compete is to have fun, and to show off how hard we have worked!
 Competitions are the highlights within our season and a clear, focused goal for all our athletes.
-Our main aim at each competition is to produce a Zero Deduction routine (known in these circles as Hitting Zero).
+Our main aim at each competition is to produce a Zero Deduction routine (known in the cheerleading world as Hitting Zero).
 Any trophies or accolades we win are a complete bonus.

 How many competitions are there in one Season?